grpc/proposal/A74-xds-config-tears.md

 obtain endpoint addresses.
 For aggregate clusters (see [A37]), the XdsDependencyManager will resolve the dependency graph, starting watches for dependent clusters as needed.

+Note that because resolution of logical DNS clusters is moving into the xds resolver, the xds resolver will now need to handle re-resolution requests from LB policies.
+When re-resolution is requested, the xds resolver will trigger re-resolution for all logical DNS clusters in the XdsDependencyManager.
+Note that this does imply a behavior change, which is that whenever there is a re-resolution request for any one logical DNS cluster, we will trigger re-resolution for *all* logical DNS clusters in the config tree, but this is considered acceptable.

 The XdsDependencyManager will provide a watcher API similar to the one provided by the XdsClient, with a few key differences.
 The watcher